RobertJaro/solar-viewer/README.md

 conda install -c conda-forge sunpy
 ```
 PyQt5 should be already installed in the anaconda distribution, if not use: `conda install pyqt`.
-Make sure that the PyQt version is at least 5.10.
-To ensure that the newest version is installed execute: 'pip install pyqt5 --upgrade'.
+Make sure that the PyQt version is at least **5.10**.
+To ensure that the newest version is installed execute: `pip install pyqt5 --upgrade`.

 Using pip:
 ```